ArisenIO/arisen/docs/01_aos/03_plugins/test_control_plugin/index.md

 The `test_control_plugin` is designed to cause a graceful shutdown when reaching a particular block in a sequence of blocks produced by a specific block producer.
 It can be invoked to either shutdown on the **head block** or the **last irreversible block**.

-This is intended for testing, to determine exactly when a `nodeos` instance will shutdown.
+This is intended for testing, to determine exactly when a `aos` instance will shutdown.

 ## Usage